RafalJachimczyk/emma-insights/README.md

 - It uses the formula to calculate the percentile : sum(all transactions for a user_id and merchant_id) / global_merchant_spent_amount
 - It stores the percentile in the DB

+# Code structure & architcture

+For the purpose of this demo/prototype phase I'm storing all the code in the "monorepo" structure.
+For the production ready system I would split apart all the microservices in separate repositories.

+I'll try to use hexagonal design as much as possible.
+Also starting with TDD.
+My first task is to work on the domain/business logic of the Insights Connector.
+That's the heart of the task and would like to get down to it first.

+Using jest as a testing framework, as it has all the features that I will need.
+And I like it more over Mocha+Chai.

+## Insights Connector

+### TODO:
+- Convert to typescript
+- Add coverage report
+- Add Linter / Prettier